Quotations

 seems that there is ...]

-The ‘average sensual man’
+The “average sensual man”

-» A phrase usually quoted in its French form, l’homme
+» A phrase usually quoted in

-moyen sensuel, in which
+its French form, l’homme moyen sensuel, in which form

-form it has perhaps been given currency by philosopher Jean-Paul Sartre
+it has perhaps been given currency by philosopher Jean-Paul Sartre

 Committee of Public Safety

-» i.e. the Comité du Salut Publique, the
+» i.e. the Comité

-state organization which under the leadership of Robespierre was responsible
+de Salut Public, the state organization which under the leadership

-for the French Revolution’s bloodiest episodes in the years 1793–1795.
+of Robespierre was responsible for the French Revolution’s bloodiest episodes

-the most honest and disinterested critic
+the most honest and

-» Lewis is probably referring – or at least alluding – to F. R. Leavis (1895–1978), a renowned and influential literary
+– or at least alluding – to F. R. Leavis (1895–1978),

-critic of the mid-twentieth century.
-Leavis and Lewis
+a renowned and influential literary critic of the mid-twentieth century.
+Leavis and Lewis were colleagues in Cambridge from 1954

-were colleagues in Cambridge from 1954 onwards.
-See also C. S. Lewis’s An
+onwards.
+See also C. S. Lewis’s An Experiment in Criticism (1961), pp.

 para.
 20 [different,